Back to School Dinner Ideas

 Ready to send the kids back to school?
 Here are several back-to-school dinner ideas for a fun back-to-school family dinner night!

-It’s our first year with a kid going to full-day school.
-And we want to make sure he knows what a special adventure he’s embarking on!
+We want to make sure he knows what a special adventure he’s embarking on!
 Before I was married, I remember being inspired by mothers who would share back-to-school dinner ideas with a back-to-school family dinner dedicated to kicking off the new school year.
 I noted then and then when the time came to send my own children to school, I wanted to do something similar.

-So here we are, the week of school starting, and I wanted to share our back to school feast, and give anyone else looking for a start of school tradition some back to school dinner ideas.
+So here we are, the week of school starting, and I wanted to share our back-to-school feast, and give anyone else looking for a start-of-school tradition some back-to-school dinner ideas.

-Serve a family favorite meal
+• Serve a family favorite meal

 This doesn’t have to be complicated in any way!
 But find a meal that’s something that will scream comfort meal or favorite meal that you know your kids will fill up on!
 And hey, we aren’t judging anyone who orders their favorite takeout meal for this event!

-Make sure all family members can be in attendance
+• Make sure all family members can be in attendance

 This is should be a family bonding time.
 If one parent or sibling can’t make it, try to find a day and time they can.
 There’s nothing that says you have to do it the night before school.
 And hey, you can even do it the first day of school or after you start school.

-Make it feel special with some decor or a special location
+• Make it feel special with some decor or a special location

 I know many families do an outdoor dinner.
 That’s not a great option in Arizona, but if you live somewhere nice, I think it’s a fantastic idea!

 We designed a free printable back-to-school banner you can download here.
-Just a print, cut and hang did the trick with a grocery store flower bouquet. -
+Just a print, cut and hang did the trick with a grocery store flower bouquet.

-Choose a Theme
+• Choose a Theme

 We went with a simple back-to-school and kindergarten theme this year.
 I grabbed a bunch of kindergarten books to read to my son this week.
 It was easy to set them up as part of the theme.